monkeyscage/SuperOwned/eip-money-talks.md

 # To be discussed:

-    Setting the SuperOwner in "ERC MoneyTalks" is equivalent to Approve() in ERC20 standard.
+    Setting the SuperOwner in "ERC MoneyTalks" is equivalent to approve(address _spender, uint256 _value) in ERC20 standard.

     In ERC20 we have the nice ApproveAndCall() function.

-    Are we going to implement setSuperOwnerAndCall() ?
+    Are we going to implement something like setSuperOwnerAndCallIt() ? (first you set it, after that you call it to notify)

     Please understand the importance of a simmetry between ERC20 and "ERC MoneyTalks" (token-asset VS contract-asset)